Aseprite Importers

 This option is only available starting from Popochiu 2.0.
 In Popochiu 1.0 the importer can't be disabled.

-- Command Path: This is the single most important setting to make the plugin work.
+Command Path: This is the single most important setting to make the plugin work.
 On Windows, this field must contain the full path to Aseprite executable (having the command in

-won't work due to some Godot limitations on command execution under Windows).
-In *nix systems (Linux and MacOS), you can choose to provide the Aseprite command (if inPATH
+PATHwon't work due to some Godot limitations on command execution under Windows).
+In *nix systems (Linux and MacOS), you can choose to provide the Aseprite command (if inPATH) or the full path, as you prefer.

 Note